Getting started with pytest Transcripts

 0:32 It should be a test func, something func equals expected.
 So that should be right.
 So those are just a simple test simple project.

-0:41 But let's let's look at this any file.
+0:41 But let's look at this any file.
 So this is a project that is it isn't ready.
 It doesn't have any installer in it yet so far.

 0:49 So I haven't made it into a py install a package.
 It's just some code, like a some python code and some tests to go with it.